 The Pivot Mach 4 SL 29er is a super-light, race-bred, trail-eating machine and our pick for smaller, lighter riders who want a no-compromise Southern Utah mountain bike rental.
 Pivot has long been a friend of smaller mountain bikers, engineering great-fitting small and extra-small bikes.
 The Mach 4 SL’s light, stiff carbon frame, DW Link suspension and 29-inch wheels make it a powerful climber, comfortable pedaler and great all-around full-suspension rig.
 New-school geometry and 100mm of premium Fox suspension make it precise, playful and confident on the technical slickrock terrain you come to Southern Utah to ride.
 Small and extra small riders will have a great time exploring the Hurricane mesas on our Pivot Mach 4 SL 29er rental bikes.

-The Rocky Mountain Instinct BC edition is here!
+Rocky Mountain Instinct BC 29er (Archived)

 What does BC stand for you ask?
 British Columbia edition, means big burly and playful!
 This edition was previously only available in carbon and higher end builds, but now we have an Alloy version that doesn’t break the banks while still delivering all the funs!